Michał Józef Massalski

 Prince Michał Józef Masalski (Mykolas Juozapas Masalskis) (c.
 1700–1768) was a Polish-Lithuanian nobleman (szlachcic).

-He was Grand Clerk of Lithuania from 1726, voivode of Mscislaw Voivodeship from 1737, castellan of Trakai from 1742, castellan of Vilnius and Field Hetman of Lithuania from 1744, and Great Lithuanian Hetman from 1762.
+He was Grand Writer of Lithuania and starost of Grodno from 1726, voivode of Mscislaw Voivodeship from 1737, castellan of Trakai from 1742, castellan of Vilnius and Field Hetman of Lithuania from 1744, and Great Lithuanian Hetman from 1762.
 He was Marshal of the Convocation Sejm from 27 April to 23 May 1733 in Warsaw.